NationalUltralight

 (Photo courtesy of Dale Erhart.)

 Dale Erhart assembled his Challenger over a period of 10 months during days off from his job flying the Airbus A330/340 between Canada and Asia.
 He lives on the east coast of Vancouver Island in the Comox Valley.
 His Challenger was built and nests in a hangar at the Courtenay Airpark.
-In Dale's own words:

 "I currently fly the Airbus 330/340 and 340-500 for Air Canada based in Vancouver.
 I became involved in Radio Control and built several competitive aerobatic models.
 I presently have a third share in a Cessna 172 and had never built a kit plane before the Challenger."